 José Río-Pareja was born in Barcelona in 1973.
 He earned advanced degrees in Composition, Choral Conducting and Orchestral Conducting at the Conservatori Superior Municipal de Música of Barcelona, where he was awarded Highest Honors in Composition.
 From 2002 to 2007, he resided in the United States, where he pursued a Doctorate of Musical Arts in Composition at Stanford University under the tutelage of Brian Ferneyhough.
 Since 2007 he is professor of composition at the ESMUC [Catalonia College of Music].

-The recipient of numerous awards, such as the "INAEM Prize" 2008 (the Spanish National Institute for the Performing Arts and Music and the Colegio de España in Paris), the Concours Henri Dutilleux Second Prize 2004 in France, the Merit Diploma of the Accademia Musicale Chigiana 2002 in Italy, the International Cristóbal Halffter Prize 2001, the Frederic Mompou Award 1995 and the SGAE First Prize 2000 (Spanish General Society of Authors and Editors).
-Futhermore, José Río-Pareja has received fellowships from La Caixa (2002-2004), Stanford University (2004-2007), Center Acanthes (2004), Accademia Musicale Chigiana (2002), AIE (Society of Performing Artists)-Cursos Manuel de Falla (1998) and the Dorothy Culver Hayne Fellowship (2005).
+The recipient of numerous awards, such as the INAEM Prize 2008 (Spanish National Institute for the Performing Arts and Music - Colegio de España in Paris), the Concours Henri Dutilleux Second Prize 2004 in France, the MasMenos Prize 2016 in Argentina, the Merit Diploma of the Accademia Musicale Chigiana 2002 in Italy, the Cristóbal Halffter Prize 2001, the Frederic Mompou Award 1995 and the SGAE First Prize 2000 (Spanish General Society of Authors and Editors).
+Futhermore, he has received fellowships from La Caixa (2002-2004), Stanford University (2004-2007), Dorothy Culver (2005), Center Acanthes (2004), Accademia Musicale Chigiana (2002) and AIE-Cursos Manuel de Falla (1998).

-In 2012 the Verso label and the BBVA Foundation have released a portrait CD with a selection of his chamber works performed by clarinetist Carlos Gálvez Taroncher and Trío Arbós.
+The Verso label and the BBVA Foundation have released a portrait CD with a selection of his chamber works performed by clarinetist Carlos Gálvez Taroncher and Trío Arbós.